liqula/re-fine/pkg/prelude/docs/RULES.md

 ### establishing new rules

-Just open a PR on this file and have everybody comment on it.
+Just open a MR on this file and have everybody comment on it.
 If nobody objects, it's a new rule!

 ### development process

-1. if you want to work on a branch, create PR early, label it "work in progress", and assign yourself.  this way you are allowed to write to it, rebase it, and nobody else is allowed to write.
+1. if you want to work on a branch, create MR early, mark it "WIP: ", and assign yourself.  this way you are allowed to write to it, rebase it, and nobody else is allowed to write.

 2. (1.) of course does not rule out ad-hoc collaboration coordinated